|Image from Andalou Naturals|

 Morus Alba (Mulberry) Bark Extract -

 Naturally brightens and clears the complexion of pigmentation imbalances.
 Possesses anti-inflammatory, anti-viral properties while inhibiting photo-aging (shown as wrinkles caused by UV radiation).
 Shown to inhibit tumor development caused by carcinogenic chemicals and can decrease ultraviolet damage caused DNA breakage resulting in melanoma.
 Sounds good to me!
-You can find it at Whole Foods, our Amazon store, or most likely your local coop health food store.
+You can find it at Whole Foods, on Amazon, or most likely your local coop health food store.

 6. Neutrogena Microdermabrasion System

 I bought my microdermabrasion system about a year ago and I love it!
 It works great.
 My skin felt so smooth after using and my makeup goes on like a dream.
 I've unfortunately had to stop using it since my cystic acne broke out (after I stopped taking antibiotics).
 While this is not necessarily an all natural product because the puffs have a cleansing solution pre-filled in the textured puffs.
 What I do is I soak it in water for a long time until it seem like it's all gone and then I use my own face wash before I use it.
-You can find this at Walgreens, CVS, Target, Kmart, Walmart, and in our Amazon store (for $15.30 with free shipping, much less than the above mentioned stores!)
+You can find this at Walgreens, CVS, Target, Kmart, Walmart, and on Amazon (for $15.30 as of writing this article with free shipping, much less than the above mentioned stores!)

 Disclaimer: I have not been paid by anybody to promote any products listed here (or anywhere on this blog), so this is completely my opinion based on my own research.
-I have however added these products to my Amazon store since I think they sound great!
-You can find them in our natural skin care section of our Amazon shop.
+I also do not receive any compensation if you buy any products I've mentioned.

 ©Minneapolis Homestead www.theurbanhomestaed.blogspot.com All rights reserved.